confluentinc/schema-registry/docs/deployment.rst

 Kafka & ZooKeeper
 ~~~~~~~~~~~~~~~~~

-Please refer to :ref:`schemaregistry_operations` for recommendations on operationalizing Kafka and ZooKeeper.
+Please refer to :ref:`schemaregistry_operations` for recommendations on operationalizing Kafka and |zk|.

 .. _schemaregistry_mirroring: